karunya-sankar/a3a-iot-ws-hub-dash/README.md

 ### Testing the HTTP functions using Insomnia

-In Insomnia, you can test the Home Hub
+In Insomnia, you can test the Home Hub by making a new HTTP GET request and using the correct URL, along the lines of: `http://localhost:8080/ingester/discover`.
+Replace the port number with the correct port.

 ### Testing the WebSockets functions using Insomnia